Dim, artificial light. Cramped space. A controlled, level speed that almost lulled me into taking a nap. The lack of control.

 My eyes roamed some more, not really focusing on anything or anyone.
 I just watched, letting the scene pass.
 When buildings gave way for slivers of sky, I saw Hleuco, soaring through the air, on his own.

 I felt an oddly placed sense of envy.

 But I had to go about it this way, buildings and rooftops weren’t going to take me where I needed to go.
 It was too far, and walking was too time consuming.
 Taking the bus would have been another option, but this was more convenient, more direct.

 I had to remember the number to call for Claire’s taxi, and have her come pick me up.
 I wouldn’t use my personal phone, just to be safe, so I elected to use a payphone.
-It took some time finding one, and it took some time learning how to use, but I got it all straightened out.
+It took some time finding one, and it took some time learning how to use one, but I got it all straightened out.

 The taxi slowed to a stop.
 We were at a light.
 Cars lined up around us.

 “Oh, shoot,” Claire said.
 She lightly smacked her hand on the wheel.